DevSecNinja/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 This means that the operating system can see the user level threads.
 It understands that the process is multithreaded, and it also understands what those threads need.
 Since the operating system already supports threading mechanisms to manage its thread, the user libraries can benefit directly from the multithreading support available in the kernel.

-One downside of this approach is that is it expensive: for every operation we must go to the kernel and pay the cost of a system call.
+One downside of this approach is that it is **expensive**: for every operation we must go to the kernel and pay the cost of a system call.
 Another downside is that since we are relying on the mechanisms and policies supported by the kernel, we are limited to only those policies and mechanisms.
 As well, execution of our applications on different operating systems may give different results.

 ### Many-to-One Model
 In this model, all of the user level threads for a process are mapped onto a single kernel level thread.
 At the user level, there is a thread management library to make decisions about which user level thread to map onto the kernel level thread at any given point in time.
 That user level thread will still only run once that kernel level thread is scheduled on the CPU by the kernel level scheduler.

-The benefit of this approach is that it is portable.
+The benefit of this approach is that it is **portable**.
 Everything is done at the user level, which frees us from being reliant on the OS limits and policies.
 As well as, we don't have to make system calls for any thread-related decisions.

-However, the operating system loses its insight into application needs.
+However, the **operating system loses its insight** into application needs.
 It doesn't even know that the process is multithreaded.
 All it sees is one kernel level thread.
 If the user level library schedules a thread that performs some blocking operation, the OS will place the associated kernel level thread onto some request queue, which will end up blocking the entire process, even though more work can potentially be done.

 ### Many-to-Many Model
 This model allows for some user threads to have a one-to-many relationship with a kernel thread, while allowing other user threads to have a one-to-one relationship with a kernel thread.